maticnetwork/matic.js/docs/content/v3/docs/api-architecture.md

 2. TransactionReceipt

 <br>
-Let's see an example of write api and get transactionhash and receipt -
+Let's see an example of write API and get the transactionhash and receipt -

 ```
 const erc20 = posClient.erc20('<token address>');